 If you have glaucoma, we can help you gain control over it through topical medications and oral medications.
 These drugs limit aqueous humor production and/or help the drainage system work better.
 We can even refer you to an eye surgeon for laser procedures and other techniques to address both open-angle and narrow-angle glaucoma.

 Get Your Eyes Checked for Glaucoma at MVC Eye Care

 Don’t let glaucoma claim your eyesight.
-Take action against it today by calling 603-644-6100 for an appointment at our Manchester, Merrimack or Milford office!
+Take action against it today by calling 603-644-6100 for an appointment at our Manchester, Merrimack, Milford or Windham office!